 Related Article: Why Am I Crying So Much?
 Causes & Treatments in 2023

 However, despite the benefits of crying, these negative adaptations can sometimes contribute to depression and anxiety when crying is restricted behaviorally.
 This is why empathy and acceptance from caregivers are critical in preventing people from developing negative associations with crying.

 Melancholic depression is a type of MDD (major depressive disorder) in which you experience symptoms such as hopelessness, flat emotions or no emotions, disinterest in your surroundings, and no reaction to events that occur around you.

-When you have little to no emotions, you may find it difficult to cry.
+You may find it difficult to cry when you have little to no emotions.
 Consider this: if you can’t feel your emotions, how can you have an emotional reaction?